mia-platform/documentation/docs/console/console-extensibility/registration.md

 ---
 # Register Extensions

-A new extension should always be registered on the Console before it can be activated.
+Before [activating an extension](/console/console-extensibility/activation.md), you must register it on Console.
 Registered extensions are owned by specific Companies, thus the registration and management operations on extensions can only be performed by a Company Owner.

 ## How to register my extension?